TianyuDu/CME193-Autumn-2025/docs/index.md

 - To earn credit you must reach at least 70% of the total points (final cutoffs may shift slightly if assignments change).
 - Each late day costs 10% of your homework score (e.g., if you get 80\% points of the homework, but a day late, you will get 72\% points).
 - Assignments more than two days late **beyond** the late-day grace window will not be accepted.
-- Please attend lectures in person, there will be 8 lecture sessions in total (excluding the first week, thanksgiving, and end-of-quarter period), I would expect you to attend at least [TBA] of them.
+- Please attend lectures in person, there will be 8 lecture sessions in total (excluding the first week, Thanksgiving, and end-of-quarter period), I would expect you to attend at least [TBA] of them.
 Lectures are somewhat independent, so if you find a particular topic less interesting, you can skip it (but you still need to complete the homework assignments).
 I still encourage you to attend all lectures in case you have questions regarding a specific topic.
 - There is **no** final exam or final project.

 ## Late-Day Policy